 Details regarding Scorpion, can also be found in our publication ” Rationalizing Tight Ligand Binding Through Cooperative Networks” J. Chem.
 Inf.
 Model., 2011, 51 (12), pp 3180–3198 http://dx.doi.org/10.1021/ci200319e.
 Data sets of protein-ligand complexes used in the Scorpion analysis are provided via the link below.

-Contact us now to arrange your ‘obligation free’ Scorpion demonstration via webex or site visit and see the DesertSci difference for yourself.
+For more information about Scorpion, please see our brochure or contact us to arrange your obligation free demonstration via webex or site visit and see the DesertSci difference for yourself.

 Scorpion Data Sets Scorpion Data Sets (4365 KB)